 If your yard has any bare or thin spots, treat those areas with care.
 Put extra grass seed and fertilizer down on those spots so they can catch up to the rest of your lawn.

 Spring is the perfect time of year to aerate your lawn.
-Aeration will allow water and air to reach the roots of your new grass faster, resulting in better growth and increased root development.
-If you don’t see yourself as a DIY landscaper, consider hiring a service like TruGreen in Indianapolis, to do the speciality tasks like fertilization, aeration and weed control.
+Aeration will allow water and air to reach the roots of your new grass faster.
+Thus resulting in better growth and increased root development.
+If you don’t see yourself as a DIY landscaper, consider hiring a service like TruGreen in Indianapolis to do specialty tasks like fertilization, aeration, and weed control.